Wondering how much a new kitchen costs? From budget to bespoke we outline your potential spend in 2026

 While they can be a good short term solution, the chances are you'll need to replace it sooner than you imagine, and there may be other ways of keeping costs down so that you can invest more in fixtures and fittings that will last.

-Instead of choosing a cheap kitchen, perhaps consider other ways of saving money instead say the experts.
+Instead of choosing a cheap kitchen, consider other ways of saving money instead, advises experienced senior quantity surveyor, Tim Phillips.

 "The key elements of any kitchen renovation costs are materials and labour.
-The biggest percentage of the material cost will be the purchase of the kitchen units, worktop and kitchen appliances," explains Tim Phillips, experienced senior quantity surveyor and estimator.
+The biggest percentage of the material cost will be the purchase of the kitchen units, worktop and kitchen appliances," he explains.

-"I always buy just the kitchen units and doors/drawer fronts from the kitchen company," says Tim, "and then purchase worktops from a third-party company, who will template, supply and install," says Tim.
+"I always buy just the kitchen units and doors/drawer fronts from the kitchen company, and then purchase worktops from a third-party company, who will template, supply and install.
+This always saves me money," says Tim.

-Tim Phillips is an experienced senior quantity surveyor and estimator and has worked in the construction industry for over 35 years.
-He has extensive experience of undertaking his own full-scale house renovations.
+Tim Phillips is an experienced senior quantity surveyor and estimator and has worked in the construction industry for over 38 years.
+He has worked on many varied projects in this time, for corporates, public bodies and private residential clients, managing everything from small budgets to multi-million budgets.
+For the past 18 years, Tim has worked on a freelance basis, through his company www.quantiv.uk.
+He has extensive experience of undertaking his own full-scale house renovations and extensions.
 He is also a speaker and expert at the Homebuilding & Renovating Shows.

 What to consider when buying a flat-pack kitchen